jeremybatesDC/vueGridBaseballCard/README.md

 so really it's just an upload button...
 I want it to match the logo image icon.
 And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize morereplace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/

 ### 2nd release

+don't need TRUE icons for font sliders -- just style a capital A with the relevant hard-coded font variation settings

+also, consider relabelling axes because doesnT always make sense to user

 shorten class names